 I'll commit a change to Core too to mark this method as "dangerous" when using DBAL, this way, developers know this should really be avoided!

 #8 Updated by Ernesto Baschny over 9 years ago

 I cannot test if the pass-through helps, because I don't have an use-case where it fails.
 Maybe some extbase guy could pre-test it?

 Anyway, I would just go ahead and add it, and we can get people to test it in beta2: we'll make a big note about it in the release notes.

-#9 Updated by Jochen Rau almost 9 years ago
+#9 Updated by Jochen Rau over 9 years ago

 +1 by reading and testing

 But I was not able to break DBAL with an Extbase extension either.